 Jessica Gysel.
 She is a woman you should know.
-Jessica describes herself in 5 words: Curious, inclusive, collaborative, critical and straightforward.
-These strengths brings Jessica in her projects together: She is the founder of „Girls Heart Brussels“, a weekend-festival and travel-offer to Brussels for women.
-The next edition is on April 20-22.
-She also founded the magazine „Girls Like Us“ which started as a lesbian and queer fanzine.
-And these days?
-This is a STRAIGHT FAQ with Jessica Gysel.
+If you ask Jessica to describe herself in 5 words.
+This is what she says: Curious, inclusive, collaborative, critical and straightforward.
+These strengths Jessica combines in her projects: She is the founder of “Girls Heart Brussels”.
+It is a weekend-festival and travel-offer for women who want to discover Brussels.
+She is also the founder of the magazine “Girls Like Us” which started as a lesbian and queer fanzine.
+What has she been up to lately?
+She is involved in a project she has been working on for quite some time and it is now finally ready for the puplic eye.
+The reopening of a lesbian spot called Mothers and Daughters in Brussels.
+This is STRAIGHT FAQ with Jessica Gysel.

-Girls Like us.
 Are you gay or queer?
-Is the difference important for you?
+Is the difference important to you?

 We are lesbian and queer.
 Both with Girls Like Us and Girls Heart Brussels.
 Lesbian as a nod to the older generation, who fought so hard to get us where we are now.
-And queer because we’re open to all genders and identities.
+And queer because we are open to all genders and identities.

 A great opportunity to put Brussels on the map as a LGBTQI-friendly city.
 And a city that is home to many fantastic women and female-run / queer collectives, especially in the cultural scene.
 Girls Heart Brussels was conceived as a platform to put all these women and initiatives in the spotlight, by creating a nice programmed weekend around it.
 The idea is to have interested women, both local and (international) to meet and inspire each other and discover Brussels from within.

-Is it easy to do something “with”queer and culture in Brussels/belgian?
+Is it easy to do something related to the topics queerness and culture in Brussels/belgian?

-There are so many nice initiatives, it’s really a pleasure to select the most fitting ones for every edition.
+There are so many nice initiatives, it is really a pleasure to select the most fitting ones for every edition.
 We work together with LGBTQU Film Festival Pink Screens for instance, or the queer artists collective Buenos Tiempos Int., or Beursschouwburg, who have a rather queer programmation or Warrior Poets, who specialize in slam and poetry.
-To name just a few.
+Just to name a few.

 Favourite Places of Jessica Gysel in Brussels:

-Where do you go when the night calls you? (bars, clubs, locations)
+Where do you spend the nights? (bars, clubs, locations)